 Osaka is known for many things, such as its exquisite cuisine, crazy nightlife in Dotombori, great shopping or the remarkable Osaka Castle.
-However, this city offers you some of the finest, family-friendly museums, where you can get hands-on experience how the life in Japan looked in the past. museum of housing and living osaka
+However, Osaka is also home some of the finest, family-friendly museums, where you can experience how life in Japan looked like in the past. museum of housing and living osaka

 One of these museums is the charming Osaka Museum of Housing and Living, or Kurashi no Konjakukan in Japanese.
-Unlike other museums that only display artefacts behind glass with descriptive plaques, this museum recreates life-size townscape from Edo Period.
+Unlike other museums that only display artifacts behind glass with descriptive plaques, this museum recreates life-size town scape from Edo Period.
 You can walk in the streets and peek inside the houses, so you will literally feel like you stepped back in time.

-For me, Osaka Museum of Housing and Living is worth adding into your itinerary, especially on a rainy day.
+Osaka Museum of Housing and Living is most definitely worth adding to your itinerary, especially on a rainy day.
 Come with me on a virtual tour of this unusual museum to get the grabs of what to expect before your visit!

 Table of Contents